For Love of Hearth and Home

 “You’ve sworn an oath to defend the city!” said the captain.
 “And now you must do so by marching out!
 The Sartosan filth have burned Mintopua and razed Motolla.
 Now they march on Sersale.
 If they burn that then your proud city will be surrounded by wasteland on all sides.”

-“Ah, but … but our city will stand!” said the sergeant, thinking quick.
+“Ah, but … but our city will stand!” said the sergeant, thinking quickly.
 “And … crops can be resown.”

 Someone behind him muttered something about the vines won’t come back in a hurry.